-Figure 32: Condition Rating - Visitor Information Centre
+Figure 38: Condition Rating - Visitor Information Centre

-- National Construction Codes and Standards
+- Building Code of Australia

 - Work Health and Safety Act 2011

 - Work Health and Safety Regulations

 The VIC provides an attractive modern facility which currently caters well to its use.
 The VIC is a purpose built facility located within an attractive focal point adjacent to the Nelson Bay CBD.